billbuchanan/csn09112/week03_ns/labs/README.md

 set nat source rule 2 translation address masquerade
 ```

-Now, from Kali, create an SSH connection to the default gateway on the firewall (172.16.x.254):
+Now, from Kali, create an SSH connection to the default gateway on the firewall (172.16.x.254) using the ``vyos`` user:

 ```
 ssh 10.10.x.254 -l vyos
 ```

-Now log into the firewall, and go into configuration mode and copy-and-paste the config  from your config file, check the config, and then commit the changes if they are correct:
+Now you are connected to the firewall, you need to log in, go into configuration mode and copy-and-paste the config from your config file, check the config, and then commit the changes if they are correct.
+If you are using the web console you need to execute the commands above manually:

 ```
 Login:
 Password: ******
 $ configure
-# <paste-config>
+# <paste-config> or <execute-the-commands-manually>
 # commit
 ```

 Now setup your Ubuntu host with 10.10.x.7 with a default gateway of 10.10.x.254, and the Windows 7 host with 10.10.y.7 with a default gateway of 10.10.y.254.
 Note, on Kali and Ubuntu, you need to edit /etc/resolv.conf and add a nameserver of 10.221.3.254.